 The customer is the king

-The average consumer goes through 4 channels before making the purchase.
+The average consumer goes through a 4 channel experience before making the purchase.

 Following are the 4 most common scenarios through which the consumer will show interest and buy your product/services: